lp-wan/archi/schc-architecture.md

 ## SCHC Profiles
 A SCHC profile is the specification to adapt the use of SCHC with the necessities of the technology to which it is applied.
-In the case of star topologies and because LPWAN technologies {{-Overview}} have strict yet distinct constraints, e.g., in terms of maximum frame size, throughput, and directionality, also a SCHC instance and the fragmentation model with the parameters' values for its use.
+In the case of star topologies and because LPWAN technologies {{-Overview}} have strict yet distinct constraints, e.g., in terms of maximum frame size, throughput, and directionality, also a SCHC Instance and the fragmentation model with the parameters' values for its use.

 Appendix D. "SCHC Parameters" of {{rfc8724}} lists the information that an LPWAN technology-specific document must provide to profile SCHC fragmentation for that technology.